warpdotdev/docs/getting-started/privacy.md

 * Bootstrapping failed
 * Bootstrapping slow
 * Bootstrapping succeeded
+* Command correction
+* Command correction accepted
+  * rule: (string identifying name of correction rule that was proposed)
+  * via: (whether the correction was accepted via an autosuggestion or via the banner in the block list)
+* Command correction proposed
+  * rule: (string identifying name of correction rule that was proposed)
+* Command search filter changed
+  * new_filter: (which filter was applied, if any)
+* Command search opened
+  * has_initial_query: (whether the user had entered text prior to opening command search)
+* Command search result accepted
+  * result_index: (the index of the result that was accepted)
+  * result_type: (whether the result was a history item, workflow, etc.)
+  * query_filter: (which filter was applied to the search query, if any)
+  * was_immediately_executed: (for a history item, if it was executed or just accepted)
+* Complete Welcome Tip
 * Confirm Suggestion
 * Context menu copy
 * Context menu copy selected text